 Neighbors who might not be huge fans of a beehive next door.
 Water sources.
 Sunlight.
 Possible swarming.
 Other hives that might be nearby.
 Or, in our case, failed hives for reasons unknown.

 Our first hive was purchased through the local beekeeper's association.
 Within 3 months, they had all left.
+Literally just up and vanished.
 We don't know where they went or why, but one day they were just gone.

 Here's the good news - we went into the hive about a week ago, and they were THRIVING.
 Capped brood, honey, tons of happy and active bees.
 Bee success!

-The queen excluder keeps her down below - she's too big to fit through, and the other bees can get through to build out comb, while she stays down below and continues to lay eggs.
+The queen excluder keeps her down below - she's too big to fit through the holes, and the other bees can get through to build out comb, while she stays down below and continues to lay eggs.